Video Production Tools are Your Extensions as a Solo Creator

 Steadicam (or "Steady Cam")

-A steadicam-style stabilizerVideo Production Tools: A representative image of a steadicam (or "steady cam").
+What is a Steadicam used for?Video Production Tools: A representative image of a steadicam (or "steady cam").

 It's one of my favorite video production tools that I use, together with my video camera.